daniele47/autosaver/README.md

 - `data lines`:
     - each data line is a relative path of the script to track

+## Extra notes

-## Environment variables not specified in help text
+### Environment variables not specified in help text

 - `PERF`  : prints the performance of various sections of the code
 - `EDITOR`: to pick the editor used with `e` answer in prompts

+### Reserved profile names

+- `all`: top profile, used when none are specified, and from which ALL profiles can be found
+- `custom`: virtual profile that contains the profiles specified by `--profiles|-P` flag